Pablo Chinchilla

 Would you recommend KARS to those people who are misusing substances?

-I would recommend KARS because after being in this program for about a month, I learned that this is a helpful program and there are good recovery services.
-If I see my friends continue to worsen, I'll recommend KARS to them.
+I recommend KARS because after being in this program for about a month, I learned that there are good recovery services.
+It’s a helpful program.
+If I see my friends continue to worsen, I’ll recommend KARS to them.

 Do you believe that the state of California is doing enough for opioid addiction?

-To be honest, they're not doing enough.
-I've been to streets like Skid Row and MacArthur Park, and I just see people leaning over, and they look homeless.
-I think Los Angeles and California are not doing enough.
+They’re not doing enough.
+I’ve been to streets like Skid Row and MacArthur Park, and I see people leaning over.
+I think they’re homeless.
+Los Angeles and California are not doing enough.

 What are some ways that you would want to help your community?

 If I were rich, I would try my best to help with homelessness and drug use.
-But as of this moment, all I can do is spread awareness and do community service where I can educate other people about drug usage.
-One solution that I believe can stop opioid addiction is if, although controversial, we start banning over-the-counter medication.
-Although that's very controversial, I think that's one way we can do it.
+But as of this moment, all I can do is spread awareness and do community service to educate others about drug usage.
+One solution that I believe can stop opioid addiction is if, although controversial, we start banning over-the-counter medications.
+That’s one way we can do it.
 Another way is if we start spreading more awareness about recovery services and start making [stricter] laws on opioids.

 How do you think you can make a difference in stopping opioid addiction?

-At the moment, I think one way I can make a difference is by spreading awareness, joining community service [programs], and using social media apps.
+At the moment, one way I can make a difference is by spreading awareness, joining community service [programs], and using social media apps.

 Are you spreading awareness on social media?

-No, but in KARS, I've heard that we're going to make social media posts, and I'm really looking forward to that because I can make posts and spread awareness to my friends and family.
+No, but I’ve heard that we’re going to make social media posts in KARS.
+I’m really looking forward to that because I can make posts and spread awareness to my friends and family.

 What is the most common place that you notice drug use?

-The most common place I've noticed is definitely Skid Row.
-I've been there a couple of times, and I noticed a bunch of people either on the floor or hunched over, standing there and looking like they're not even breathing.
+The most common place I’ve noticed [drug use] is definitely Skid Row.
+I’ve been there a couple of times, and I’ve [seen] a bunch of people either on the floor or hunched over, just standing there, looking like they’re not even breathing.
 I wish I could do something about it.

 What types of substances do you think people are using in your neighborhood?

 Some types of substances that I believe are being used in my community are heroin, nicotine, edibles, and marijuana.
-The only reason why I think people are using heroin in my community is because, when I’m walking on the streets, I notice small pipes that have black stuff on them and have been burned.
+The only reason I think people are using heroin is that when I’m walking on the streets, I notice small pipes that have black stuff on them and have been burned.

-Do you think drug abuse is a nationwide issue?
+Do you think drug use is a nationwide issue?

-I'm going to say, yes, it is nationwide.
-A couple of years back, we had a fentanyl epidemic where a lot of people, including children, were suffering from fentanyl.
-I mean not just by using drugs but by consuming anything.
+I’m going to say that yes, it is nationwide.
+A couple of years back, we had a fentanyl epidemic where a lot of people, including children, were suffering [because of] fentanyl.
+I mean, not just by using drugs but by consuming anything.
 There have been people who have died from fentanyl because they thought it was candy, and it was candy, but it had been coated with a bit of fentanyl.
-So it's really bad.
+It’s so bad.

-Have you seen drug abuse on social media?
+Have you seen drug use on social media?

 What does your school do about this issue?